Astrodevil/Astrodevil.github.io/content/blogs/GirlScript Summer of Code Learning And Experiences.md

 # author: ["Me", "You"] # multiple authors
 showToc: true
 TocOpen: true
-draft: false
 hidemeta: false
 comments: true
 description: "GSSoC stands for GirlScript Summer of Code.
 It is a three-month-long Open-Source Program conducted by the GirlScript Foundation for beginners.
 This year I am selected as project admin for the program.
-(GSSOC'22)

-In this article, I am going to share my experiences from being a contributor in an open-source program to the project admin & mentor of one. "
+(GSSOC'22) In this article, I am going to share my experiences from being a contributor in an open-source program to the project admin & mentor of one. "

 # canonicalURL: "https://zerooctave.hashnode.dev/girlscript-summer-of-code-learning-and-experiences-from-contributor-to-project-admin"
-disableHLJS: true # to disable highlightjs
+disableHLJS: false # to enable highlightjs
 disableShare: false
-disableHLJS: false
 hideSummary: false
 searchHidden: false
 ShowReadingTime: true